googlemaps/python-high-volume-address-validation-library/README.md

 address_file : './tests/addresses.csv'
 ```
 ***Address fields***
-The `csv` file can have either the address in one single column or it can be split across multiple columns like [house number, street name, zipcode, city, state] using this property.
+The csv file can have either the address in one single column or it can be split across multiple columns like [house number, street name, zipcode, city, state] using this property.
 In the following field configure all the columns which constituate the
 address and the program will construct the address by concattinating the fields.

 ```
    Provide the columns which needs to be concatinated to get the address column_numbers eg [3,4,5,6,7]
 ```

+***Advanced configurations***

 ***Separator***

 Set the separator in the file with which to create the final address
 separator : ","

-***Other elements***

 Shelve db file: This is a temporary file created to maintain persistance for a long runninng process.
 ```shelve_db : addresses ```